SlackBuffer/digest_gopl/tgpl/_notes/structs.md

     w.Circle.Center.X = 1
     ```

-- Go's struct embedding mechanism lets us **use one named struct type as an anonymous field of another struct type**, providing a syntactic shortcut so that a simple dot expression like `x.f` can stand for a chain of fields like `x.d.e.f` (**factor out** common parts of different structs)
+- Go's struct embedding mechanism lets us use one **named *struct* type** as an anonymous field of another struct type, providing a syntactic shortcut so that a simple dot expression like `x.f` can stand for a chain of fields like `x.d.e.f` (**factor out** common parts of different structs)
 - An *anonymous field* has a type but **no name**.
 The type of the field must be a **named type** or a **pointer to a named type**

     ```go